flightlessmango/MangoHud/README.md

 # Normal usage

-To enable the MangoHud Vulkan overlay layer, run :
+To enable the MangoHud overlay layer for 64bit Vulkan and OpenGL, run :

-`MANGOHUD=1 /path/to/my_vulkan_app`
+`mangohud /path/to/app`

+Or

+`mangohud.x86 /path/to/app` for 32bit OpenGL

+For Steam games, you can add this as a launch option:

+`mangohud %command%`

-Or alternatively, add `MANGOHUD=1` to your shell profile.
+Or alternatively, add `MANGOHUD=1` to your shell profile (Vulkan only).

 ## Hud configuration